publishing-skills

 AI-citation schema, built in

 Every post ships with FAQPage, BreadcrumbList, and (for procedural how-tos) HowTo JSON-LD.
 These are the schema types AI Overviews and citation engines pull from.
-Ghost emits Article + Person + Organization by default; this stack adds the three that matter for LLM citation.
+Ghost emits Article + Person + Organization by default; the writer adds the three that matter for LLM citation regardless of platform.

 Generalized, not branded

-Extracted from automatelab.tech's internal pipeline, but the site-specific bits are parameterized: tag taxonomies, cluster palettes, backlog state, author slug.
-The skills work against any Ghost blog - your tag list, your author, your palette.
+Extracted from automatelab.tech's internal pipeline, but the site-specific bits are parameterized: tag taxonomies, cluster palettes, backlog state, author slug, hostname.
+The skills work against any blog on any of the supported platforms - your tag list, your author, your palette.

 Scrub before publish